DobbiKov/translate-dir-lib/docs/tool-profound-explanation.md

 language and it's translation on the target one.
 That vocabulary that is passed to the LLM in order to improve it's translation quality.

+Current version of the library uses `gemini-2.0-flash` Google's model that requires `GOOGLE_API_KEY` to be set as an environment variable.
+The information about how to obtain such key can be found [here](https://aistudio.google.com/app/apikey).

 ## Correcting
 After the translation a user may want to correct or edit the translated files.
 These changes are logically should be saved in order to not lose those changes.